conradakunga/Blog/_posts/2025-12-14-dynamically-changing-decimal-thousand-separators-at-runtime.md

 }
 ```

 We are adding the [Required](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute?view=net-10.0) attribute so that the **runtime will validate** that they are provided at startup.
-We are setting [AllowEmptyStrings](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute.allowemptystrings?view=net-10.0#system-componentmodel-dataannotations-requiredattribute-allowemptystrings) to true; otherwise, the runtime will reject a space.
+We are setting [AllowEmptyStrings](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute.allowemptystrings?view=net-10.0#system-componentmodel-dataannotations-requiredattribute-allowemptystrings) to `true`; otherwise, the runtime will reject a **space**.

 Next, we configure our ASP.NET pipeline to **register this class** as an injectable option.